SmartCheck FAQs and HowTos: General

 3. Manually assigned by you.

 • Use the SmartUtility (Light) software, which can scan your network and find the device.
 This uses a UDP broadcast to locate the device.
 On modern company-managed computers, this might not be allowed due to firewall settings.
-Then
+Then SmartUtility will not find any device.
+But even if the firewall allows the broadcast, it might not find the device if is on a different network section.
+Network switches might block broadcasts between different sections.

 • Check your DHCP server’s client list to see if the device has been assigned an IP address.